 Arinsal is a charming village located in the Pal-Arinsal ski area, it is probably one of the most welcoming ski villages you will ever visit.

-Arinsal is very popular with beginner and intermediate skiers and snowboarders, it is also a fantastic option for families with young children due to the compact layout of the resort and a fantastic, highly rated ski school.
+Arinsal ski holidays are very popular with beginner and intermediate skiers and snowboarders, plus it is also a fantastic option for families with young children due to the compact layout of the resort and a fantastic, highly rated ski school.
 The down to earth atmosphere, alongside the friendly locals is one of the reasons many visitors return year after year.
 The Pal-Arinsal ski area also includes the neighbouring sector of Pal (directly linked to Arinsal by cable car) which offers more of a challenge for intermediate & advanced skiers.
 It is also worth noting the excellent snow park in Arinsal, which is great fun for freestylers of all levels.
 If you're looking for a budget friendly resort with a fantastic ski school and a cosy, welcoming, fun village then Arinsal is a great choice.

 SKIING IN ARINSAL